jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-16-security-infrastructure.md

 - Controls should address identified risks and compliance obligations
 - Defense-in-depth: multiple overlapping controls for resilience
 - Selection based on effectiveness, feasibility, and cost-benefit analysis
+- **Control:** a protective measure put in place to reduce potential risks and safeguard an organization's assets
+- key principles:
+	- **Least Privilege:** users or systems are granted only the necessary access rights to perform their duties, reducing the attack surface
+	- **Defense in Depth:** emphasiizes the use of multiple layers of security to mitigate threats even if one control fails
+	- **Risk-based Approach:** prioritizing controls based on potential risks and vulnerabilities specific to the infrastructure to make efficient use of resources
+	- **Lifecycle Management:** regularly reviewing, updating, and retiring controls to adapt to evolving threat landscapes
+	- **Open Design Principle:** ensuring transparency and accountability through rigorous testing and scrutiny of infrastructure and controls
+- methodologies:
+	- assessing the current state
+	- conducting gap analysis
+	- setting clear objectives
+	- benchmarking
+	- conducting cost-benefit analysis
+	- ensuring stakeholder involvement
+	- implementing monitoring and feedback loops
+- best practices
+	- conduct a comprehensive risk assessment
+	- align control selection with established frameworks
+	- customize framework controls
+	- emphasize stakeholder engagement and training
+- control selection must be regularly reviewed and updated to keep enterprise infrastructure secure
 ---

 ## Completion Status